wultra/react-native-powerauth-mobile-sdk/docs/Data-Signing.md

 ### Request Synchronization

 It is recommended that your application executes only one signed request at the time.
 The reason for that is that our signature scheme is using a counter as a representation of logical time.
 In other words, the order of request validation on the server is very important.
-If you issue more that one signed request at the same time, then the order is not guaranteed and therefore one from the requests may fail.
+If you issue more than one signed request at the same time, then the order is not guaranteed and therefore one from the requests may fail.

 ## Asymmetric Private Key Signature